Poultry in Sustainable Food Systems

 • What do consumers think about antibiotics?
 Responsible use of antibiotics rather than total elimination can provide medical care for chickens when needed.

-• What sustainability and equity issues are you concerned about?
+• What sustainability and social issues are you concerned about?

-• How can poultry production provide healthy food for all, sustainable livelihoods for farmers and producers, increase ecological services, and increase social equity?
+• How can poultry production provide healthy food for all, sustainable livelihoods for farmers and producers, increase ecological services, and increase food securityi?

-While continuous improvement is important, participation helps us be part of larger social change.
-Change is needed at multiple levels to improve the environment and to increase social justice, including farmer consumer, community, producer, institution and government levels.
+Participation helps stakeholders be part of larger social change.
+Change is needed at multiple levels to improve the environment and to increase food security, including farmer consumer, community, producer, institution and government levels.

-A consortium of universities is conducting participatory consumer surveys and hold interactive dialog and listening sessions to learn about consumer/customer thoughts and perceptions.
+A consortium of universities is conducting participatory consumer surveys and hold interactive dialog and listening sessions to learn about consumer/customer/stakeholder thoughts and perceptions.

 For details on research on these topics, see “Systems-based integrated program for enhancing the sustainability of antibiotic-restricted poultry production” (U.S. Department of Agriculture NIFI AFRI Sustainable Agriculture Systems program 2020-69012-31823) at the Univ of CT.
 Poultry focus groups help us understand even more (Univ of MN).
 Consumer surveys help us understand consumer purchasing behavior (NC A&T University).